duoshock/UM-70/Assembly Guide.md

 Connect both halves with TRRS cable **_first_**, and then connect USB cable to the **_left_** **_half_**.

-**DO NOT PLUG/UNPLUG TRRS CABLE WHEN POWER IS ON (I.E. WHEN USB CABLE IS CONNECTED), IT WILL SHORT THE CONTROLLER AND MAY KILLS IT.**
+**DO NOT PLUG/UNPLUG TRRS CABLE WHEN POWER IS ON (I.E. WHEN USB CABLE IS CONNECTED), IT WILL SHORT THE CONTROLLER.**

 Check all LEDs are working before proceeding to next step.